initpy/go-book/functions.rst

 How is passing a reference to functions is useful?
 You may ask.

 * The first reason is that passing a reference makes functions *cooperation* on a single variable possible.
-In other words, if we want to apply sevral functions on a given variable, they will all be able to change it.
+In other words, if we want to apply several functions on a given variable, they will all be able to change it.

 * A pointer is cheap.
 Cheap in terms of memory usage.
 We can have functions that